alexobelets/alexobelets-qa-assessment/README.md

 ## Recommendations and possible improvements

 - Extend app with CLI API to make the application more interactive
-- Add linting and code formatters
+- Add linting and code formatters to follow the recommended
-- Add github actions
+- Add (unit) testing
-- Add more unit testing
+- Add GitHub actions to run tests in CI/CD
-- Add possibility to override the `config.toml` values with user-defined values (from Docker and CLI)
+- Add possibility to override the `config.toml` values with user-defined values (for `docker run` and CLI)
-- Transform raw bytes values returned in the response to the human-readable format
+- Convert raw bytes values returned in the response to the human-readable format